 “Hey, Callie!
 Callie!”
 I turned in the direction of the voice calling out to me and watched him excuse his way through the shoulder to shoulder crowd, smiling as he moved toward me.
 I felt flustered instantly.

-“Fancy seeing you here, you like Choir Boys?”
+“Fancy seeing you here, you like Choir Boys, the band I mean?”
 I said, not knowing what else to say.
 Then regretting it — ‘you like Choir Boys,’ could I sound lamer?
 Why did Brendan Maloney put me off-kilter so effortlessly?

 “Who are you here with?”
 He asked.